larsyencken/dialogflow-messenger-template/README.md

 ### 5. Say something to your bot

 Go back to Messenger, and find the conversation you started with your bot.
-Say "hi"
+Say "hi".
+Your bot should say hi back!

 ### Set up a Facebook Messenger bot